[Skip to Content]

 4. Public Service

 Includes programs that advance public understanding of societal issues, problems or concerns.
-(Similar programs conducted principally to enhance an organization’s standing, or to otherwise serve its interests directly, will fall under Category 2: Reputation Programs.)
+(Similar programs conducted principally to enhance an organization’s standing, or to otherwise serve its interests directly, will fall under Category 2: Reputation/Brand Management.)

 5. Public Affairs